martiiv/cloudproject/README.md

 other group members have done.
 Thus, we have been strict on the commenting part of code quality, so that it is easy for everyone else to understand different functions and variables group members have made.

-// TODO: Write more on why Docker was hard